talkable/talkable-docs/source/campaigns.rst

 change every singe step and customize its appearance and functionality based on campaign requirements.

-We use `Liquid`_ as a View template engine to provide a simple and quick way to change campaign functionality and appearance.
+We use |liquid| as a View template engine to provide a simple and quick way to change campaign functionality and appearance.
 |br| This choice was made mainly because of developers who are already
 familiar with Liquid templating in Shopify.